Zhabonchik/public-obsidian-vault-java-concurrency/content/archive/ARCHIVED; Solving The Campfire Problem with Honcho.md

 author: Courtland Leer & Vince Trost
 description: How Honcho's dialectic API powers a 'curation buddy' demo that learns about you over time to become a personalized intellectual companion.
 ---
+> [!custom] WELCOME TO THE PLASTIC [[archive|ARCHIVE]]
+> This blog post has been archived because it's legacy content that's out-of-date or deprecated.
+We keep this content around so those interested can dig into the evolution of our projects & thinking.
+>
+> This post introduced our "Curation Buddy" demo--a Discord bot that used [[ARCHIVED; Introducing Honcho's Dialectic API|Honcho's Dialectic API]] (now just the `.chat` method) to become a personalized reading companion.
+The technical implementation details (specific API calls, architecture diagrams) reflect an earlier version of Honcho that's since evolved substantially.
+>
+> But the philosophical reflection on the atomization of media consumption leaving many in lonely intellectual silos & few shared narratives remains an open problem.
+We argued that AI companions--powered by rich user context & infra like Honcho--could help rebuild those campfires.
+>
+> Enjoy.

 ![[agent_campfire.webp]]
 # TL;DR
 *Today we're releasing the first demo utilizing Honcho's dialectic API.[^1] Your LLM app/agent can now converse freely with [Honcho](https://honcho.dev)(-as-agent) about a user in natural language: agent-to-agent chat over user context.*